minirenatinho/afazer-app/README.md

-# Afazer - Your Personal Task Manager
+# Afazer - Your Personal Item Manager

 A beautiful and intuitive TODO app built with React Native and Expo that works seamlessly across mobile and web platforms.

 ## Features

-- ✅ Add, complete, and delete tasks, products and countries
+- ✅ Add, complete, and delete items, products and countries
-- 🔄 Filter tasks by category (Priority, On, Off, Pay)
+- 🔄 Filter items by category (Priority, On, Off, Pay)
 - 💾 Persistent storage using Postgres and AsyncStorage
 - 🎨 Modern and responsive UI design
 - 📱 Cross-platform support (iOS, Android, Web)